singaporetech/eod/README.md

 | in progress     | branches working on milestoned/assigned issues        |
 | in review       | PR-ed branches working on milestoned/assigned issues  |
 | closed          | merged branches with closed issues                    |

+## the game
+At the end of each day, BUGs will spawn and kill you if you're not fit enough...